 A Bloomsburg Pioneer-Daniel Snyder came to town and starting with very little except determination, he borrowed money to buy 26 acres of land and build a thriving tannery in 1806.
 He also built a 2-story home that later became the Forks Hotel, which stood from 1825 to

 (Inscription beside the image in the lower left)

 The Susquehannock Indians were the first occupants of the Susquehanna River Valley, leaving a legacy of colorful town names such as Catwissa, Nescopeck and Shickshinny.

 (Inscription beside the image in the upper center)

 A Romanesque Revival Style-The courthouse design was created using a Romanesque Revival Style with Henry Hobson Richardson’s influence; brick and brown Hummelstown stone, galvanized iron cornices, rounded arches, open balcony window arcades, intricate foliage carvings and short columns.
 Look up at the courthouse columns and you’ll see beautiful carvings of leaves and flowers.
 They were influenced by the Henry Hobson Richardson design style.

 Erected by Columbia County Commonwealth of Pennsylvania.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 23, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 157 times since then and 32 times this year.
+It was originally submitted on October 23, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 179 times since then and 5 times this year.
 Photos: 1, 2, 3, 4. submitted on October 23, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.